 Finally, no itinerary is perfect.
 Always think about what makes the most sense for your particular needs.
 Feel free to change certain sections or even take the best bits from different itineraries to make it work for you.
 That’s perfectly fine.
 It definitely pays off to invest a bit of effort into planning, especially if you only have two weeks to work with.

-The entire 2 weeks itinerary therefore looks as follows:
+The entire 2-weeks New Zealand itinerary, therefore, looks as follows:

 - Day 1: Arrival to Christchurch + Kaikoura